Bezos' shock exit cools Amazon results boost

 (Reuters) - Jeff Bezos’ surprise move to step down as chief executive of Amazon.com Inc quashed Wall Street optimism about bumper quarterly results, but analysts were upbeat on the promotion of its cloud computing head to the top job.

-Andy Jassy has long been considered a strong contender for the top job since Amazon.com Inc created two CEO roles in 2016 reporting to Bezos, the other held by recently retired consumer CEO Jeff Wilke.
+Andy Jassy, 53, has long been considered a strong contender for the top job since Amazon.com Inc created two CEO roles in 2016 reporting to Bezos, the other held by recently retired consumer CEO Jeff Wilke.

-However, few were expecting Bezos to step down when the company on Tuesday reported sales above $100 billion for the first time in a hugely successful year delivering goods in the coronavirus pandemic.
+However, few were expecting Bezos to step down when the company on Tuesday reported quarterly sales above $100 billion for the first time, delivering goods and gaining more cloud customers during the coronavirus pandemic.

-“We expect Amazon’s equity to trade higher ... but expect a more tempered response given the change in CEO,” Citigroup analysts wrote in a research note.
+“The timing of the announcement comes as a surprise, the appointment of Jassy is not surprising,” D.A.
+Davidson analyst Tom Forte said.

+“But, will not be surprised if Amazon stock is under pressure once Jassy takes over, given the market’s fondness for Bezos.”

-Shares of the company, which gained about 76% in 2020, were up marginally on Wednesday morning at $3,444.
-They rose 8% since mid-January in the run-up to the results.
+Shares of the e-commerce giant, which gained about 76% in 2020, were up marginally on Wednesday morning at $3,404.
+They have risen 8% since mid-January in the run-up to the results.

 “The upside to the stock price is limited given the performance into the numbers and given what’s coming in the next 3-6 months - the vaccine rollouts,” said Keith Temperton, an equity sales trader at Forte Securities.